Haryana GK 2020: All You Need To Know About Haryana

 Soils of various districts:

-- Sonipat is almost covered by the alluvial deposits of clay, loam, silt and sand brought down by river Yamuna. (also consist of high grade silica sand)
+• Sonipat is almost covered by the alluvial deposits of clay, loam, silt, and sand brought down by the river Yamuna. (also consist of high-grade silica sand)

-- Rohtak district consists of alluvium, loam, coarse loam as the district is a part of indo-Gangetic alluvial plain.
+• Rohtak district consists of alluvium, loam, and coarse loam as the district is a part of the Indo-Gangetic alluvial plain.

-- Rewari district soil fall under Entisols and Inceptisols orders.
+• Rewari district soil falls under Entisols and Inceptisols orders.
 The surface soil texture varies from sand to fine loamy sand.

-- Gurgaon district comprises of sand dunes, sandy plains, alluvial plains, salt affected areas, low lands, lake, hills and pediments.
+• Gurgaon district comprises dunes, sandy plains, alluvial plains, salt-affected areas, lowlands, lakes, hills, and pediments.

-- Faridabad and Palwal district comprises of recent Yamuna flood plains, low lying plains, depressions, sand dunes and hills.
+• Faridabad and Palwal district comprises recent Yamuna flood plains, low-lying plains, depressions, dunes, and hills.

 Agriculture in Haryana:

-- Short period available between mid-May and July is sometimes used for raising a third crop particularly in the areas where irrigation facility is available.
+• A short period available between mid-May and July is sometimes used for raising the third crop, particularly in the areas where irrigation facility is available.

-- Northern part of the region has the suitable agricultural area due to alluvial soils, good quality of ground water, network of irrigation i.e. tube wells, canals and natural drainage.
+• The northern part of the region has a suitable agricultural area due to alluvial soils, good quality groundwater, and a network of irrigation i.e. tube wells, canals, and natural drainage.

-- Southern part is under relatively less cultivated area in the Kharif season due to the lack of rain, poor irrigation facilities, poor Ground water quality.
+• The southern part is under a relatively less cultivated area in the Kharif season due to the lack of rain, poor irrigation facilities, and poor Groundwater quality.

 Fairs: